 The exact structure will depend on factors such as the jurisdiction of choice and the individual requirements of the business owner/s.
-In the case that liabilities arise, having put yourself at arm’s length by incorporating an LLC or Corporation, means you will not be held personally liable for your company’s obligations should things go awry.
+In the case that liabilities arise, having put yourself at arm’s length by incorporating an LLC or Corporation, means you will not be held personally liable, and your personal assets attacked under your companies financial problems should things go awry.

-There are other benefits, such as:
+There are other benefits that a separate corporate entity provide such as: